valerianF/noisemonitor/docs/api.md

 **Parameters:**
 - `df`: pd.DataFrame DataFrame containing the data.
 - `column`: Union[int, str], default 0 The column name or index for sound levels.
 If None, the first column will be used.
-- `show`: str, default 'Leq' Column names to be plotted.
+- `show_col`: str, default 'Leq' Column names to be plotted.
 - `include_wind_flag`: bool, default True Whether to include the Wind Speed Flag.
 - `include_rain_flag`: bool, default True Whether to include the Rain Flag.
 - `include_temp_flag`: bool, default False Whether to include the Temperature Flag.